wbandabarragan/computational-physics-1/README.md

 - The above includes copying code from AI chatbots (which are neither designed nor optimised for physics and programming), e.g. copying and pasting code from chatGPT infringes academic integrity.

 - Academic misconduct will be penalised according to our University’s regulations.

+## Acknowledgements:

+I would like to thank my former student and teaching assistant, Gabriel Balarezo (https://github.com/GabrielBJ), for his valuable support and help in tutoring this course during the first semester of 2024.